Free Junk Removal Software,

 Can I handle dump-fee pass-through on the invoice?

-What about same-day vs scheduled jobs?
+What about same-day versus scheduled jobs?

 How do I handle the dispute when the load was bigger than the photo showed?